samstefan/genesis/README.md

 # Genesis
 ---

-Genesis is a grunt tool for easing the build of static websites; by allowing you to code with Jade templates and Stylus.
+Genesis is a Grunt tool for easing the build of static websites, allowing you to code with Jade templates and Stylus.

 If you haven't used Grunt before you should checkout the [getting started guide](http://gruntjs.com/getting-started).

-Genesis also comes with a few extras, such as a local web server and Javascript minifying.
+Genesis also comes with a few extras, such as a local web server, Javascript minifying, and a wercker.yml for Amazon S3 deployment.

 Dependency:
   - [node.js](http://nodejs.org) `>= 0.8.0`